phonedotcom/events-integration-doc/docs/endpoints/listeners.md

 ### Response

-Similar to the response from "Get listener".
+Similar to the "Get listener" response.

 ## Update listener